Mechanical Engineering (ME)

 ME 6270.
 Turbulence.
 3 Credits.

 Description of turbulent flows; statistical and modeling of turbulent flows; Navier Stokes as a dynamical system; experimental and numerical approaches.
-Prerequisite: ME 2230.
+Prerequisite: Graduate student or Instructor permission; successful completion of undergraduate Mechanical Engineering Fluid Mechanics or similar required.

 ME 6391.
 Master's Thesis Research.
 1-18 Credits.